 It is important to remember that many of the people who work with you in these services may be required to report to the court or DCFS on your progress.
 They may also have to report what you say to them.
 You can keep track of and have proof of your actions to have your children returned to your care if you:

 - Help your attorney get records showing you are complying with your services; and

-- Keep your records of your contacts with service providers and the caseworkers.
+- Keep the records of your contacts with service providers and the caseworkers.

 Parents are sometimes put into difficult choices during juvenile court cases.
 For example, a therapist wants them to admit that they have abused a child so they can admit their problem, but the parents fear that if they admit abusing a child, this will hurt their court case or lead to criminal charges.
 Or, the parent may truthfully deny abuse occurred but be told that admission will speed up the court case.
 Or a parent who did not hurt the child may be told that the only way she can get the children returned to her is to agree that her husband will not live in the home.
 Even if the first parent wants to give the benefit of the doubt to the other parent.
 There are no simple answers to many of the choices parents are given during juvenile court cases.
-But discussing these matters with your lawyer is important.
+But discussing these matters with your lawyer is essential.
 Remember you can talk to your lawyer in confidence.
 This means the lawyer cannot tell anyone else what you tell them in confidence.

 Do work with and discuss your services and concerns with your caseworker.
 Be aware that the caseworker should not be viewed as a friend or confidant but as someone who is required to provide objective information to the court.